vuejs/docs/src/guide/migration/props-data.md

 ## Overview

-`propsData` option to pass props to Vue instance during its creation is removed.
-To pass props to the root of Vue application, use a second argument of [createApp](/api/global-api.html#createapp)
+The `propsData` option, used to pass props to the Vue instance during its creation, is removed.
+To pass props to the root component of a Vue 3 application, use the second argument of [createApp](/api/global-api.html#createapp).

 ## 2.x Syntax